High Powered Representation & Personalized Service

 - Transmitting a False Report of a Fire

-Crimes against public administration require an experienced lawyer.
+Crimes against public administration require an experienced Georgia Criminal Lawyer.
 Based upon your particular case, your attorney will begin to work on formulating your defense.
 Some defenses that could benefit your case include but are not limited to:

 - Misunderstanding: There is a possibility that the situation was misinterpreted and you did not intend for anything illegal to occur.

 - Truth: If the information being litigated over can be proven to be truthful instead of false, that could be a complete defense.

 Everyone knows that gambling and smoking in public places can be a crime in certain instances, but they do not know that it is considered a crime against public health and morals.

 These types of crimes are heavily penalized and are not to be taken lightly.
 In Georgia, most people are familiar with Michael Vick and his involvement with dogfighting.
 He was sentenced to over two years in prison and paid a substantial amount in fines for his participation.
 These crimes require the expertise of a Criminal Defense Attorney in Georgia.

 In Georgia, some crimes against public health and morals include:

 - Advertisement or Solicitation for Participation in Lotteries